jake-scott/apim-tools/README.md

 INFO[0012] Deleted 1 extra content items, 0 errors
 ```

-**NOTE**: Despite the help warning, the tool does not currently erase the portal contents before the
-upload.
-It is reccomended to explicity run `devportal reset` before uploading the contents until
-this is addressed.

 ## Erasing the portal contents

 The `devportal reset` command will delete all content and media from the Developer Portal.